×

 When we asked people why foreigners move to Vancouver, they responded:

 "Vancouver is a popular destination for expats due to its stunning natural beauty, vibrant culture, and excellent quality of life.
 The city offers a wide range of activities and attractions, from outdoor activities such as skiing and hiking to cultural attractions like the Vancouver Art Gallery and the Museum of Anthropology.
 Vancouver is also known for its diverse and welcoming population, making it a great place to meet people from all over the world.
-Additionally, the city has a strong economy and a low cost of living, making it an attractive option for expats looking to relocate," wrote one expat living in Vancouver.
+Additionally, the city has a strong economy and a low cost of living, making it an attractive option for expats looking to relocate," said one expat.

 How are healthcare services Vancouver?